harness/developer-hub/docs/platform/10_Git-Experience/harness-git-cache.md

    ![](../10_Git-Experience/static/stalecache.png)

-   Click on the refresh option to refresh cache.
+   Refresh the cache and reload the entities from Git by selecting the refresh option.
+The following pop-up will appear to confirm the reload of the entities from Git.

    ![](../10_Git-Experience/static/refreshcache.png)

   The cache status you see in the UI is only indicative of the cache status of the entity being fetched.
-Entities nested within the fetched entity may have different cache statuses.
+Entities referenced within the fetched entity may have different cache statuses.
   For example, the cache status in the pipeline studio corresponds to the cache status of the pipeline.
-It is possible for nested remote templates within this pipeline to have a different cache status.
+It is possible for referenced remote templates within this pipeline to have a different cache status.
+  If you select refresh cache, the caches of all the referenced entities are also retrieved and reloaded from Git.

 3. Harness clears the cache for any entity that hasn't been referred to or loaded on the Harness UI in the previous 72 hours.
 Any subsequent access (whether through API or UI) will fetch the entity from GIT, update the cache, and return the response.